Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

     - Displays a leaderboard trophy next to the user with the highest score
     - Pre-conditions: None
     - Parameters: self, ctx
-    - Returns: A displayed image to the Discord UI indicating the highest scored user
+    - Returns: A displayed image to the Discord UI indicating the highest-scored user

 - setup(bot):
     - Internal method for setting up the cog.